 A 20 MHz non-HT, HT_MF, HT_GF, VHT PPDU or HE PPDU detected in any 20 MHz sub-channel of the secondary 40 MHz channel at or above max(–72 dBm, OBSS_PDlevel) with >90% probability within a period aCCAMidTime.

-If dot11HECCAIndicationMode(#20501) is equal to 0 (singleelement), the PHY shall issue a PHY-CCA.indication(BUSY, {secondary80}) primitive if the conditions for PHY-CCA.indication(BUSY, {primary}), PHY-CCA.indication(BUSY, {secondary}), and PHY-CCA.indication(BUSY, {secondary40}) primitive are not present and one of the following conditions are present in an otherwise idle 160 MHz or 80+80 MHz operating channel width:
+The PHY shall issue a PHY-CCA.indication(BUSY, {secondary80}, per20bitmap) primitive if the conditions for PHY-CCA.indication(BUSY, {primary}, per20bitmap), PHY-CCA.indication(BUSY, {secondary}, per20bitmap), and PHY-CCA.indication(BUSY, {secondary40}, per20bitmap) primitive are not present and one of the following conditions are present in an otherwise idle 160 MHz or 80+80 MHz operating channel width:

 Any signal within the secondary 80 MHz channel at or above –56 dBm.